This article covers some of the issues you may experience when using GnuPG (GPG) with your YubiKey, and possible solutions.

-Using YubiKey Manager, verify that your YubiKey has the relevant interface enabled (under Interfaces).
-For YubiKeys from the 4 Series, this will be CCID, For 5 Series YubiKeys, OpenPGP will be listed separately.
+Using YubiKey Manager, verify that your YubiKey has the relevant application enabled under Interfaces.
+For YubiKey NEOs, and YubiKeys from the 4 Series, this will be CCID, For 5 Series YubiKeys, OpenPGP will be listed separately.

-Specify the smart card reader GPG uses by adding the line reader-port Yubico Yubi to the scdaemon.conf file; create the file if it does not exist.
+Specify the smart card reader GPG uses by adding the line reader-port Yubico Yubi to the file scdaemon.conf file.
+Create this file if it does not exist.
 After making this change, reboot your computer to ensure it takes affect.

 On macOS and Linux, it is ~/.gnupg/scdaemon.conf

 On macOS and Linux, you may need to add reader-port Yubico Yubikey (with a lowercase K) instead of what is above if you are using a YubiKey 4 Series or NEO